 .NET Framework

-To install .NET Framework 4.8, go to Programs and Features in the control panel or from the Microsoft website.
-If using the first method, I first check what I have and then install.
+To install .NET Framework 4.8, go to Programs and Features in the Control Panel or download from Microsoft’s website.
+If I use the first method, I verify what’s installed first and then install.

-- Abro Control Panel > Programs > Programs and Features > Turn Windows features on or off.
+- Open Control Panel > Programs > Programs and Features > Turn Windows features on or off.

 - Here you can see the installed .NET Framework versions.

-- In the features list, look for available .NET Framework versions (por ejemplo, .NET Framework 3.5 o .NET Framework 4.8).
+- In the features list, look for the available .NET Framework versions (e.g., .NET Framework 3.5 or .NET Framework 4.8).

-- Check the box next to the version you want to install.
+- Tick the box for the version you want to install.

-- Click OK and wait for Windows to complete the installation.
+- Click OK and wait for Windows to finish.

-You can check which version you have installed and the number shown on the .NET Framework versions and dependencies:
+You can check which version you have installed against the number shown on the .NET Framework versions and dependencies page:

 Get-ChildItem 'HKLM:\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full' | Get-ItemPropertyValue -Name Release

-You can use the tool .NET Version Detector, a lightweight tool that provides information about the different versions of Microsoft .NET and .NET Core installed on a machine.
+You can use .NET Version Detector, a lightweight tool that reports the different Microsoft .NET and .NET Core versions installed on a machine.

 dotnetver.exe